shauryajauhari/shauryajauhari.github.io/_posts/2020-07-27-dna_methylation_data_analysis.markdown

 </p>
 <br>

-<p> The figure shows almost symmetrical curves, with a slight pronounced jitter at the edges.
+<p align="justify"> The figure shows almost symmetrical curves, with a slight pronounced jitter at the edges.
 If it is a concern, one could plan on trimming the ends of the reads considering appropriate positions. </p>

 <br>